arstream/Network-Programming-with-Go/dataserialisation/the_gob_package.md

 }
 ```

-To some extent it can cope with type coercions so that an `int` field can be broadened into an `int64`, but not with incompatable types such as `int` and `uint`.
+To some extent it can cope with type coercions so that an `int` field can be broadened into an `int64`, but not with incompatible types such as `int` and `uint`.

 To use Gob to marshall a data value, you first need to create an `Encoder`.
 This takes a `Writer` as parameter and marshalling will be done to this write stream.
 The encoder has a method `Encode` which marshalls the value to the stream.
 This method can be called multiple times on multiple pieces of data.
 Type information for each data type is only written once, though.